python/cpython/Doc/library/pdb.rst

 .. pdbcommand:: ni | nexti

-   Continue execution until the next instruction in the current function is reached or it returns.
+   Continue execution until the next bytecode instruction in the current function is reached or it returns.

    .. versionadded:: 3.12